 The majority of the Site comprised arable fields, some were ploughed down to bare earth and others comprised of short crops during the Extended Phase 1 Habitat Survey (Photographs 1 and 4, Appendix E).
-The majority of the arable fields were separated by species-poor hedgerows, drainage ditches and hedgerows with trees.
+Most of the arable fields were separated by speciespoor hedgerows, drainage ditches and hedgerows with trees.